-Master of Applied Positive Psychology program application deadlines
+Master of Applied Positive Psychology application deadlines

 New Master of Applied Positive Psychology (MAPP) program student cohorts are admitted for fall terms only.
 Your application portfolio, including all transcripts, must be received by the following deadline: